Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Carroll gave an answer on Wednesday about Mingo that seemed to speak to the team’s tough decision.

-“He made real good progress early, and been a little bit quiet in the games,’’ Carroll said.
+“He made real good progress early, and been a little bit quiet in the games,” Carroll said.
 “He hasn’t been as productive as we would liked to have seen.
-But, he’s working really hard, he’s a fantastic special teams player and a real leader in that group.
+But he’s working really hard, he’s a fantastic special-teams player and a real leader in that group.
 We think a lot of what he brings to this team.
 He’s a special kid, he’s got a great motor.”

 Can C.J.
 Prosise secure a roster spot?